 nije granmatrix propao bez razloga, izgleda da im taj lažni kamen nešto ne ide

 Also: be sure to clean your grout job carefully before you move to the next area.
 Don't worry so much about the pot time on your grout.
-I had a fuckton of haze to clean off this job, because I rushed through, trying to get everything on the walls before the grout set up.
+I had a frickton of haze to clean off this job, because I rushed through, trying to get everything on the walls before the grout set up.

 Three hours later, I had part of one wall sort of clean, and my leftover grout was still useable in the bucket.
 It took ~10 hours to get the shit off that would have been easy if I'd gone slowly applying it in the first place.

 Thank you.
-Havent thought about grout much but like everything else as ive been working through this I bet it is quicker to do it the first time than need to go back and fix your fuckup before actually being able to do the next step
+Havent thought about grout much but like everything else as ive been working through this I bet it is quicker to do it the first time than need to go back and fix your frickup before actually being able to do the next step

 >33% offset